-A female dog goes through numerous reproductive cycles -- called the estrous cycle -- throughout its lifetime.
+A female dog goes through numerous reproductive cycles — called the estrous cycle —throughout its lifetime.
 When a female dog is going through its estrous cycle, it is commonly referred to as being "in heat."
-A Shih Tzu's first cycle can come anytime from 6 to 15 months of age.
+A Shih Tzu's first cycle can come anytime from six to 15 months of age.
 A female that has not had its first cycle after 15 months of age should be checked by a veterinarian.
-It will go through a cycle, which lasts for two to four weeks, about every seven months.
+A Shih Tzu will go through a cycle, which lasts for two to four weeks, about every seven months.

-When a Shih Tzu dog is in heat, its temperature rises and there will be a red or pink colored discharge from her swollen vulva.
-Other signs of being in heat include fatigue, restlessness, increased urination and mood changes.
-Since the Shih Tzu is ready to mate, it will obviously attract more interest from male dogs and in turn be more attentive to them.
+In a Shih Tzu, menstruation happens as it does in all other dogs.
+When a Shih Tzu dog is in heat, her temperature rises and there will be a red or pink colored discharge from her swollen vulva.
+Other signs of being in heat include fatigue, restlessness, increased urination, and mood changes.
+When she is ready to mate, she will attract more interest from male dogs and in turn be more attentive to them.

-While a female Shih Tzu goes through estrous cycles, a male Shih Tzu is ready to mate any time after it reaches sexual maturity.
-A large dog breed can take as long as 18 months to reach sexual maturity; but a Shih Tzu reaches sexual maturity around 8 to 9 months of age.
-A male Shih Tzu can smell a female dog in heat from as far away as three miles and may become very aggressive in trying to reach and mate with her.
+A male breeding Shih tzu is called a stud Shih Tzu.
+A male dog is ready to mate any time after it reaches sexual maturity.
+A large dog breed can take as long as 18 months to reach sexual maturity, but a male Shih Tzu reaches sexual maturity around eight to nine months of age.
+A male Shih Tzu can smell a female dog in heat from as far away as three miles and might become very aggressive in trying to reach and mate with her.

 A female Shih Tzu will be receptive to a male's advances when it wants to mate.
-Signs that point to it being pregnant are behavioral changes, swelling of the vulva without bleeding, increased nipple size and a swollen stomach.
+Signs that point to her being pregnant are behavioral changes, swelling of the vulva without bleeding, increased nipple size, and a swollen stomach.
 The gestational period lasts between 56 to 63 days.
 A typical litter size is four puppies.
-Veterinarians recommend spaying the Shih Tzu, once it has been bred -- as it will continue to go through its estrous cycles until the end of its life -- which puts more stress on the body, if not spayed.